khanhnguyenbui/RuleEngine_Backup_ForDeepEngine/README.md

 python -m pip install -r requirements.txt
 ```

-2. Make sure you don't have any other querybuilder package by pip freeze.
+2. Make sure you don't have any other querybuilder package by pip freeze (e.g. querybuilder, jqueryquerybuilder, django-query-builder).
 Otherwise, clean it.

 3. Cd to querybuilder, then run:
 ```